Course: MSW 910, Mental Health Policies and Practices in India and the United States (three credits)

 This elective MSW course emphasizes comparative approaches to the analysis of mental health policies and practices in India and the US.
 Course content includes: international and comparative approaches in social welfare policy and practice, mental health practice and policy in India and in the United States, and cross-cultural learning exchanges with social work students and mental health professionals in India.
 Students interested in international and trans-national comparisons of social welfare programs and policies will find this course useful in applying social work principles, sills, and empowerment perspective in cross-cultural social work practice.

 The participating social work institution is Amrita Vishwa Vidyapeetham at Kollam.
 Amrita Vishwa Vidyapeetham is an autonomous university that offers a masters program in social work and is engaged in numerous social initiatives in the local community and across the state of Kerala.
 Students will get a chance to observe and participate in those community initiatves, visit several social service agencies located in the state of Kerala including government and private health and mental health insititutions that take care orphaned and street children, old-age homes, and several community development projects.
 In addition, students get a chance to interact with social work students to Amrita University Masters program, and several other schools of social work in the state.
 The location is ideal for students to understand the mental health and social development issues in the country while living in a safe environment.

-Complete the online application and submit a $500 application deposit to the Center for International Education by September 16.
+Complete the online application and submit a $500 application deposit to the Center for International Education (Lower Cosgrove) by September 16.